 This course aims to increase candidates’ knowledge and awareness of children and young people’s mental health.
 They will explore the factors that make an individual more vulnerable to developing mental ill health as well as the factors that can protect their well-being.
 Perhaps most importantly, they will look at how the care, compassion and vigilance of others can support children and young people to bounce back from setbacks and successfully deal with the challenges they may face during their childhood and teenage years.

 It will involve 156 hours of personal learning to complete.
-Most students complete the course in 26 weeks, averaging 6 hours of personal learning per week.
+Most students complete the course in 26 weeks, averaging almost 6 hours of personal learning per week.

 Unit 1: Understanding children and young people’s mental health in context.

 Unit 2: The factors that may affect children and young people’s mental health.

 Unit 3: Understanding children and young people’s mental health concerns.

 Unit 4: The impact of children and young people’s mental health concerns.

 Unit 5: How to support children and young people with mental health concerns.

 The learning materials include an assessment, which allows learners to demonstrate achievement of all learning outcomes associated with each unit.
 Learners should complete the assessment remotely and submit it via the college’s online learning platform.